revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 - Attribute directives are used to change the look and behavior of the DOM elements.
 - Attribute directives are enclosed with the [] square brackets
 - There are two built-in attribute directives - `ngClass` and `ngStyle`
-- The `ngClass` directive is used for adding or removing the CSS classes on an HTML element.
-It allows us to apply CSS classes dynamically based on expression evaluation.
+- The `ngClass` directive is used for adding or removing the CSS classes on an HTML element.It allows us to apply CSS classes dynamically based on expression evaluation.

 ```html